 A faculty member whose termination for cause is under consideration is entitled to a hearing before the Committee on Appointments, Promotion and Tenure.
 Cause, as defined in the By-Laws of the College, is limited to gross neglect of duty, serious misconduct, or physical or mental incapacity.
 At that hearing the faculty member will be permitted to be represented by counsel.
 A full stenographic record of the hearing will be kept.
 The Committee on Appointments, Promotion and Tenure after considering the case will report its opinion, with a statement of its reasons, to the President.
 In the case of an untenured faculty member, the President will take the final action.
-In the case of a tenured faculty member, the President will refer the matter, together with his/her own recommendation, to the Trustees for final action.
+In the case of a tenured faculty member, the President will refer the matter, together with their own recommendation, to the Trustees for final action.
 The provisions of this section do not pertain to terminations resulting from reappointment, tenure or promotion decisions.

-M. Grievance and Review Procedures
+M. Grievance and Review Procedures 48

 The procedures set forth in this document are intended to ensure fair and equitable treatment of officers of instruction.
 An individual who feels that there are grounds for a grievance should first attempt to resolve the matter through informal discussions with those involved.
 Assistance and advice can be sought from the Dean for Academic Affairs, the department chair, or other members of the Faculty with the understanding that the matter is to be kept confidential.
 If no satisfactory resolution of the matter can be reached, the individual may file a grievance.
 Grievances which charge unfair treatment, including any form of discrimination or harassment including sexual harassment, shall be filed with the Faculty Appeals and Grievances Committee (hereafter, FAGC).
 The provisions of this section do not apply to appeals of reappointment, promotion and tenure decisions, which are governed by the provisions of Section IV.G.
+Nor do these provisions apply to cases governed by the Title IX Policy.
+The FAGC should consult with the College's Title IX Coordinator and the Vice President for Human Resources to rule out whether the case falls under Title IX at the outset.
 Cases of harassment between faculty shall be filed with the FAGC or with Human Resources.
 Cases of harassment between faculty and staff or students must be handled through Human Resources.
 See the Freedom from Discrimination, Harassment, Sexual Misconduct and Gender Based Violence Policy in the Employee Handbook and in Appendix J and the Title IX Policy in Appendix I.